 Main Subheading

 Several organs play crucial roles in this process.
 The stomach starts by receiving the water, which then moves into the small intestine where most of the absorption occurs.
-From there, the water enters the bloodstream, is filtered by the kidneys, and finally arrives at the bladder.
+Even so, from there, the water enters the bloodstream, is filtered by the kidneys, and finally arrives at the bladder.
 Each of these stages is influenced by multiple variables, making the transit time a dynamic and individual experience.
 By exploring these stages in detail, we can gain a clearer understanding of what influences the speed at which water reaches your bladder and what this implies for our overall health and hydration strategies.

 Comprehensive Overview